 The glasshouses contain both epiphytic and terrestrial orchids.
 Epiphytic orchids attach themselves to rocks, logs or trees and form the bulk of the collection.
 In addition, a small number of terrestrial (ground-dwelling) orchids are housed in a propagation polytunnel at the nursery.
 Terrestrial orchids occur naturally in spring and summer in the Gardens and the surrounding Black Mountain Nature Reserve.
 No epiphytic orchids grow naturally in Canberra as the climate is too cold and dry, but they do occur in the nearby coastal ranges.

 When the orchids are flowering in springtime, the Shadehouse is opened to the public.
 Check the What's on pages for more details, as this event does not happen every year.

 Display Glasshouse - public access

-This glasshouse contains orchids that are surplus to requirements for scientific study, plus a variety of interesting tropical plants that cannot grow outdoors.
+This glasshouse contains a variety of interesting tropical plants that cannot grow outdoors, plus orchids that are surplus to requirements for scientific study.
 More information on the Display glasshouse.